cnst-george/oci-functions/README.md

 # oci-functions
-OCI Fn Functions used for hands-on lab practices in the OCI Developer Pro course
+OCI Fn functions and resources used for hands-on lab practices in the OCI Developer Professional course

 <b>hello-python:</b> A simple Hello World function - used for Lab 06 & Lab 08